roman-milk/roman-milk.github.io/making-scents.md

+===

- ****** Making Scents Ch.
-11 ****** byBoratus© He went through several ideas of what to do when he got home.
+He went through several ideas of what to do when he got home.
 Mariko would, no doubt, be cooking dinner.
 He could pull her away from the kitchen and into the bedroom for some sex before dinner.
 That might spoil the meal though.
 Then again, it might be worth it.
 He could always fuck her for dessert.
 He didn't know if he could wait that long though.
 His cock was already a solid hunk of wood in his pants.
 He couldn't believe Mariko affected him this way.
 He loved her and always thought she was pretty, but now she was sexy.
 Her look hadn't changed.
 Her body was the same.
 For reason now, however, she exuded sexuality.
 Dress her up differently and she would turn heads in public.
 Kazumi smiled.
 What if he didn't take her to the bedroom?
 What if they did it on the couch like teenagers?
 She wouldn't expect him to do that and he was sure she would love it.
 Yes, that was what he would do.
 She had been taking the lead lately.
 It was time he showed her that he was still the man and he could be as creative as she could.

  When he walked through the door his plan stayed in the hall.
 Mariko was at the kitchen counter cutting vegetables in her cooking apron, just like he had imagined.
 The only difference from what he saw and what he imagined was that the apron was the only thing she was wearing.